impossible98/nest-docs/docs/overview/pipes.md

 Above we've seen examples of binding the various `Parse*` family of built-in pipes.
 Binding validation pipes is a little bit different; we'll discuss that in the following section.

-::: info HINT
+:::info HINT

-Also, see [Validation techniques](/techniques/validation) for extensive examples of validation pipes.
+Also, see [Validation techniques](../techniques/validation) for extensive examples of validation pipes.

 :::